Kong/docs.konghq.com/app/_src/gateway/production/access-control/enable-rbac.md

 RBAC is [enforced](#enforcing-rbac) with the `enforce_rbac`
 configuration directive, or with its `KONG_ENFORCE_RBAC` environment variable counterpart.
-Such directive is an enum, with 4 possible values:
+The directive is an enum, with the following possible values:

 - `on`: Applies endpoint-levelaccess control
 - `entity`: Applies **only** Entity-level access control
 - `both`: Applies **both Endpoint and Entity level access control**
 - `off`: disables RBAC enforcement

-If set to `entity` or `both`, Kong will enforce entity-level access control.
+If set to `entity` or `both`, Kong enforces entity-level access control.
 However, as with endpoint-level access control, permissions must be bootstrapped before enforcement is enabled.